 AHA evaluated activities funded under the National Suicide Prevention Program (NSPP) and selected elements of the Taking Action to Tackle Suicide (TATS) package over the seven-year period from 2006-07 to 2012-13.

-The final report was produced by AHA in 2014 and is available on the Department of Health website.
+AHA’s final evaluation report is available on the Department of Health website.

 The evaluation employed a mixed methods approach, using both quantitative and qualitative data sources to:

 - Assess the appropriateness, effectiveness and efficiency of suicide prevention activities within the broader policy context

 - Inform the evidence base for future suicide prevention policy direction and implementation, including creating a comprehensive evaluation framework for ongoing use.

 AHA delivered the evaluation in three stages: